gordielachance/wp-soundsystem/readme.txt

 = XXX =
 * see get_track_action_url() and get_new_track_url()
 * better code for tracklists and tracks actions
+* better sources manager
+* WIP sources list: add link to reorder sources (drag & drop) - not yet working but started to implement it

 = 1.8.5 =
 * welcome Wordpress 4.9!
 Finally!